 Basis for Listing

-Sagina nodosa ssp. borealis is a low, tufted or matted perennial characteristic of sea cliffs on rocky shores and bays on the Atlantic Coast of North America.
-Occasional inland occurrences are found on the shores of large, subarctic lakes in Canada, as well as the shores of Hudson Bay, Lake Manitoba, and Lake Superior (Crow 1978; Porsild and Cody 1980).
+Sagina nodosa ssp. borealis (knotty pearlwort) is a low tufted or matted perennial plant characteristic of sea cliffs and rocky shores and bays on the Atlantic Coast of North America.
+Occasional inland occurrences are found on the shores of large subarctic lakes in Canada as well as the shores of Hudson Bay, Lake Manitoba, and Lake Superior (Crow 1978; Porsild and Cody 1980).
 This scattered distribution pattern has no simple explanation but is probably a result of the glacial history of North America.
-According to Crow (1978), the ability of S. nodosa ssp. borealis to colonize cold, rocky shores and gravel beaches made it well adapted to habitats that were common during Pleistocene glaciation, and it is now confined to the relatively few places where periglacial-like conditions still exist.
+According to Crow (1978), the ability of S. nodosa ssp. borealis to colonize cold rocky shores and gravel beaches made it well adapted to habitats that were common during Pleistocene glaciation, and it is now confined to the relatively few places where periglacial-like conditions still exist.
 The current populations are likely relicts of an earlier, more widespread distribution.
 However long S. nodosa ssp. borealis has been at this latitude, it is clearly restricted to places that are too harsh for most temperate-climate plants to tolerate.
 Ongoing climate change makes this climate-dependent habitat extremely vulnerable.

 There is no other species in Minnesota that could be easily confused with S. nodosa ssp. borealis based on a few readily visible features.
-The plant itself is a low, tufted, mat-forming perennial.
+The plant itself is a low tufted mat-forming perennial.
 The lower leaves are triangular in cross-section and taper to a point.
 Upper leaves are paired and scale-like.
-At the base of some leaf-pairs there may be a tiny, sterile (non-flowering) shoot.
-The small, delicate, white flowers have 5 petals, each about twice as long (4 mm (0.16 in.)) as the tiny sepals (2 mm (0.08 in.)).
+At the base of some leaf-pairs there may be a tiny sterile (non-flowering) shoot.
+The small delicate white flowers have 5 petals, each about 4 mm (0.16 in.) long, and 5 tiny sepals, each about 2 mm (0.08 in.) long.
 Flowers are borne singly at the ends of slender branches.
-Capsules produce several black seeds that have a pebbly-textured surface.
+Capsules produce about 125 black seeds that have a pebbly-textured surface (Crow 2005).

 Biology / Life History